kjvarga/sitemap_generator/README.md

 The hostname must include the full protocol.

-Sitemaps Filename
+Sitemap Filenames
 ----------

 By default sitemaps have the name <tt>sitemap1.xml.gz</tt>, <tt>sitemap2.xml.gz</tt>, etc with the sitemap index having name <tt>sitemap_index_.xml.gz</tt>.

-If you want to change the <tt>sitemap</tt> portion of the name (the surround structure of numbers, extensions, and _index will stay the same) you can set it like this:
+If you want to change the <tt>sitemap</tt> portion of the name you can set it as shown below.
+The surrounding structure of numbers, extensions, and _index will stay the same.

     SitemapGenerator::Sitemap.filename = "another_sitemap"

-You can also use this to generate separate sets of sitemaps.
-Inside your sitemap configuration file add multiple <tt>SitemapGenerator::Sitemap.add_links do |sitemap|</tt> blocks preceding each one with a different filename.

 Example Configuration File
 ---------